• Skip to primary navigation

 Notes

-• Make-ahead tips: If you are preparing this for a party and want to work a little bit ahead, you can prep some of the ingredients expect the avocados.
+• Make-ahead tips: If you are preparing this for a party and want to work a little bit ahead, you can prep some of the ingredients except the avocados.
 Just before serving, you can peel and chop the avocados and add them in with the rest of the ingredients, then season and add the lime juice and olive oil, mix and serve immediately.

 • Serve it with: I love how versatile this avocado dip is.
 There would be nothing wrong at all with serving it the classic way--with your favorite chips or crostini as part of Mezze.
 But this satisfying dip would be just as welcomed piled on top of warm toast (similar idea to this), or as a fun side to a crispy Mediterranean trout or lemon chicken.